-- Transfer student from a U.S. private or out-of-state regionally accredited institution with three or more credit level hours.
+- Transfer student from a U.S. private or out-of-state regionally accredited institution with three or more credit level hours (C or better).

 - A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States.
 Must provide a copy of DD214 to document exemption.

 - A student who is enrolled in a workforce certificate program of one year or less (42 or fewer semester credit hours or the equivalent)

 - A student with an ACT Composite Score of 23 (or higher) are exempt from TSI Math with an ACT Math score of 19 (or higher) even though the ACT English may be less than 19.
 Students with an ACT Composite Score of 23 (or higher) are exempt from TSI Reading and TSI Writing with an ACT English score of 19 or higher, even though the math may be less than 19.

 - A student with a SAT combined critical reading and math score of 1070 (or higher) are exempt from TSI Math with a SAT Math score of 500 (or higher) even though the SAT Critical Reading may be less than 500.
 Student with a combined critical reading and math score of 1070 (or higher) are exempt from TSI Reading and TSI Writing with a SAT Critical Reading score of 500 (or higher) even though the SAT Math may be less than 500.